T-Lind/lucene-jvector-test/README.md

 * `BuildIndexLuceneBQ` -- this uses [Binary Quantization]() to reduce the size of the embeddings and the index.
 Builds upon the batch indexing method present in `BuildIndexLucene`.
 * `BuildIndexLucenePlain` -- this uses the standard Lucene indexing method to build the index.
 It's not very memory efficient but is useful for comparison and small datasets.

 Each program also keeps track of the peak memory usage (via a monitor in a separate thread), which is printed out to the terminal.
+Memory is analyzed every 100ms but can be changed through the `memorySleepAmount` variable.

+Each program also includes one test search, using the first vector in the dataset.
+BQ needs to convert it appropriately.
+Note that it may not appear as having `Doc ID: 0` in the printout due to the batching in multiple threads.
+However, it still should return a similarity of `1.0` for one vector in the database.